 Film adaptation of Lillian Hellman’s political stage play, adapted by her then lover Dashiell Hammett, perfectly embodies a specific time in American history.
 Watch on the Rhine is an interesting time capsule, but there are very good reasons why it has never been considered a Hollywood classic.

-Casablanca (1943), which was released around the same time and deals with almost exactly the same issues, remains fresh and exciting while Watch on the Rhine is a bit stale.
+Casablanca (1943), which was released around the same time and deals with the same issues, remains fresh and exciting while Watch on the Rhine is a bit stale.
 Maybe comparing the two movies is not fair, but we have to remember that Watch on the Rhine was considered the better of the two movies.
-Casablanca‘s Best Picture Oscar was a surprise and the smart money was on Watch on the Rhine (the movie did win the New York Film Critics Circle’s top award).
+Casablanca‘s Best Picture Oscar was a surprise; the smart money was on Watch on the Rhine (the movie did win the New York Film Critics Circle’s top award).

 Besides its intellectual heaviness, the film has another huge problem.
 The movie was shot in a rather unexciting manner by first-time director Herman Shumlin.
 He doesn’t have the fundamental understanding of film technique.
 He has two kinds of shots; close-ups and medium shots.
 And he never cuts into a speech.
 I wished someone like Michael Cutiz (The Adventures of Robin Hood and Mildred Pierce) would have directed the movie (cameraman Hal Mohr allegedly directed part of the movie).

-On the other hand, Lukas is superb.
-He won the Oscar against some stiff competition and while I don’t think he was the best of the five nominees (Humphrey Bogart’s Rick Blaine and Gary Copper’s Robert Jordan are better), I’m fine with his trophy.
+On the other hand, Paul Lukas is superb.
+He won the Oscar against some stiff competition and while I don’t think he was the best of the five nominees (Humphrey Bogart’s Rick Blaine and Gary Copper’s Robert Jordan were better), I’m fine with his trophy.
 Lukas makes the most of a once-in-a-lifetime-opportunity.
 He never again had the opportunity to shine so brightly.
 After his triumph at the Oscars, Lukas resumed his career as a wonderful character actor in many films (I’m particularly fond of him in Disney’s 20,000 Leagues Under the Sea).
 This fine Hungarian actor died in 1971.

 Conclusions & Final Thoughts: